 - Nausea and vomiting

 - Muscle and joint pain

-The severity of the withdrawal symptoms depends on how long the person has been taking the medication and how much of the medication they are taking at the time.
+The severity of the withdrawal symptoms depends on how long and how much Percocet they are taking.
 The physical symptoms usually peak about the second or third day and normally subside within a week or two, but the psychological symptoms can last for months.
-Treatment at a medically supervised facility is the best way to successfully get off of any opioid.
+Treatment at a medically supervised facility is the best way to get off of any opioid successfully.

 If you or someone you love needs help with an opioid addiction, our addiction specialists are available around the clock to assist you.
 Absolute Awakenings is committed to providing long-term recovery for those struggling with addiction and alcoholism.
 We offer individualized treatment as we know recovery is not a one size fits all approach.
 Call us today!

 - Sadiq NM, Dice TJ, Mead T. Oxycodone.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 17, 2023. http://www.ncbi.nlm.nih.gov/books/NBK482226/